A picture gallery of weekly, yearly, and seasonal German Farmer’s Markets, Fairs, and Festivals.

 Preparation of the glaze for the Strawberry Sponge Cake Dessert:

 Stir the jam with a fork until smooth and spread it on the cake.
 Wash the strawberries, remove the core and place them on top of the sponge cake.

 Take 4 tablespoons of the red fruit juice and mix it with the starch.
 Add the lemon juice and the sugar to the remaining fruit juice and stir with a whisk.
 Mix in the dissolved starch.
 Pour the liquid into a pan and bring it to a boil while constantly stirring with a whisk.
 The glaze will look slightly pink in the beginning.
 When it starts to thicken the color becomes deep red, the glaze is done.
 Remove it from the heat and spread the glaze on top of the strawberries while it is still hot.

 You can serve the Strawberry Sponge Cake with whipped cream.
 So delicious!

 Note: You also can cover the Sponge Cake with canned fruit or with canned fruit mixed with a different kind of fresh fruit.
 I top the mixed fruits with a clear glaze.
 For the clear glaze, you can use the juice from the canned fruit or 300 ml — 10.14 oz of water mixed with two tablespoons of sugar before thickening the glaze with the starch.

-German Goulash Beef Stew is called Rindergulasch in Germany.
+German Goulash Recipe.
+Goulash prepared with beef is called Rindergulasch in Germany.
 A traditional Old Time favorite dish.

 - 1500 g (3.25 lbs) of beef bottom round roast OR cut goulasch